Sam-Gledhill/PathFinder/README.md

 - Dynamic path-finding around obstacles
 - Ability to draw and remove new obstacles
-- Display mode for showing path-finding algorithm in real-time
+- Display mode for showing path-finding algorithm in real-time (WIP)
-- Mulitple path-finding algorithms to choose from
+- Mulitple path-finding algorithms to choose from (WIP)
 - SDL2